Maneesh2019/alpine-base/README.md

 Alpine base image with sane default configs.
 This tries to balance the easier usage but to stay as minimal as possible.
 This image weights: `8.098 MB`.

+## Alternative versions
+I try to keep the baseimages really small, but when I find something useful I will add alternative images here.

-## Base image with slap commandline editor
+### Base image with slap commandline editor
 `onnimonni/alpine-base:slap` contains edge version of alpine with [slap](https://github.com/slap-editor/slap) command line editor.
 This is for the devs who don't feel that nano/vim are productive.

+## Information
 Available in docker hub: [onnimonni/alpine-base](https://hub.docker.com/r/onnimonni/alpine-base/).

 This image uses [s6-overlay](https://github.com/just-containers/s6-overlay/#the-docker-way).